 - Create a web application using MVC design pattern

-Introduction to Java and Intermediate Java courses or equivalent experience with using the Java Standard Edition (JSE) for creating applets and stand-alone programs.
-Familiarity with basic HTML.
-Some exposure to XML would also be helpful.
+Java training and/or experience with the Java Standard Edition (JSE) is required.
+Familiarity with basic HTML is helpful but not required.
+Some exposure to XML would also be helpful but is not required.